A Letter from the Director of Graduate Studies

 If you need financial aid, it will not affect your chances for admission.
 All students who are admitted are offered the same aid package.

-Financial assistance to admitted students includes a teaching assistantship, along with full tuition remission, health insurance, and a stipend.
+Financial assistance to admitted students includes $20,000 per year, along with full tuition remission, and health insurance coverage.
 The offer is guaranteed for 5 years, conditional on maintaining good standing in the program.
+Full details are available in the Financial Aid section of our admission instructions.

 Your application and all supporting documents should reach the Graduate School by January 15.(We admit students only for the fall semester.)
 Please note that you will need to present scores from the Graduate Record Examinations (GRE), but the advanced test in economics is not required.
 Complete details on our admission requirements are provided in the Admission section of this web site.